Colorado, CO CPA Services Built Around State-Specific Decisions

 Colorado (CO) Tax & Business Landscape

 Key Colorado Tax Numbers.
 Personal income tax: 4.4% flat (lowered from 4.55% in 2024).
 Corporate income tax: tracks 4.4% flat.
 Sales and use tax: 2.9% state (one of the lowest), plus county, city, and special district add-ons; combined Denver rate approximately 8.81%.
 Estate tax: none.
 Pass-through entity (PTE) elective tax under the SALT Parity Act: 4.4% rate, available since tax year 2022.
 TABOR refunds: under the Colorado Taxpayer's Bill of Rights, state surplus revenues are refunded to taxpayers.
+For owners, executives, investors, and businesses with Colorado-specific tax, audit, and advisory needs, these numbers matter most when entity structure, owner compensation, residency, property, or investment decisions change the federal and state result.

 Filing Mechanics.
 Individuals file Form 104.
 C-corporations file Form 112.
 Partnerships, S-corps, and LLCs taxed as partnerships file Form 106; PTE election is made on Form DR 1705.
 Sales tax is filed at multiple levels: state, county, special districts, and Colorado's approximately 100 home-rule cities.
+We use those mechanics to build a filing calendar and document request list for owners, executives, investors, and businesses with Colorado-specific tax, audit, and advisory needs before deadlines compress the planning options.

 Colorado's Home-Rule Sales Tax Maze.
 Colorado is one of the most complicated sales tax states in the country.
 The state has approximately 100 home-rule cities — municipalities that administer their own sales tax separately from the state DOR, each with its own rate, base, exemptions, and filing requirements.
 The Colorado Sales and Use Tax Simplification (SUTS) portal has helped, but compliance remains uniquely complex.